United Counties of Leeds and Grenville: Demographics

-County courthouse
+Courthouse

-William Buell granted the land for construction of the Courthouse.
-It is set atop a hill rising from the Saint Lawrence River.
+William Buell granted the land for construction of the Brockville Courthouse atop a hill rising from the Saint Lawrence River.
 A broad boulevard extends to the main street.
-The Brockville Courthouse, one of the oldest in Ontario, was erected in 1842.
-The original plan had been to build a courthouse in the township of Johnstown but the land there was too swampy for construction.
-Instead, the Courthouse was built in the township of Elizabethtown.
+One of the oldest courthouses in Ontario, it was erected in 1842.
+The original plan had been to build one in Johnstown Township, but the land there was too swampy.
+Instead, it was built in Elizabethtown Township.

-The figure of Justice, a blind-folded woman holding the scales of justice, was carved by master carpenter William Holmes in 1844.
+The figure of Themis, a blindfolded woman holding the scales of justice, was made by master carver William Holmes in 1844.
 This statue was named "Sally Grant" by Paul Glasford, the chair of the building committee, in honour of the woman who posed as the model.
-It was erected in 1845.
-However, the statue was damaged by Hurricane Hazel and by 1956, the statue was rotting.
-The original statue is on display at the Westport museum.
-A replica carved by Robert Kerr of Smiths Falls was placed atop the Courthouse in 1982.
+It was erected in 1845, damaged by Hurricane Hazel in 1954 and rotting by 1956.
+The original is on display at a Westport museum.
+A replica carved by Robert Kerr of Smiths Falls was placed atop the courthouse in 1982.